 Kangaroo Patrol won the Finlay Shield.

-With so many wins in boxing it was decided that Ist Leichhardt wound not to enter this year.
-1st Balmain won.
+With so many wins in boxing it was decided that Ist Leichhardt would not enter this year.
+The 1st Balmain Troop won.

-A regular Saturday night dance was conducted by the Parents’ Committee to raise funds for maintenance of the hall as the scouts and cubs fee of one penny a week barely covered the cost of knotting rope.
-Older scouts attended but it was the parents of friends who provided the main support.
-Corned beef sandwiches were a mainstay of the supper which was included in the 6 pence entry fee.
+A regular Saturday night dance was conducted by the Parents’ Committee to raise funds for maintenance of the hall as the Scouts and Cubs fee of one penny a week barely covered the cost of knotting rope.
+Older Scouts attended but it was the parents of friends who provided the main support.
+Corned beef sandwiches were a mainstay of the supper which was included in the 6p entry fee.
 The dances became part of the Leichhardt community activities during the years of The Depression.

 Coutts attended the official opening of the 1st Drummoyne Group headquarters at 11 Dening Street, Drummoyne on October 29.
-(More than 80 years later there remains great co-operation between the two groups.)
+(More than 80 years later there remains great co-operation and friendship between the two groups.)

 The Wolf Cubs’ football team set a new record and a group portrait and their records were photographed by Coutts.